-PHSE (Personal, Health, and Social Education)/Health and Wellbeing
+Health and Wellbeing/PHSE (Personal, Health, and Social Education)

 The 'new' National Curriculum has been adopted at Eastlea.
-More details about the areas covered in Literacy, Maths, Science, Computing and Context work (topics) are included in outline curriculum statements for different year groups on the school's website.
+The curriculum is constantly evolving as staff strive to encourage the pupils to be engaged and active learners.
+More details about the areas covered in different year groups is available on the school's website.